Skip to content

 • Touch input for command selection

-• Full fleet dashboard with maps
+• Full fleet dashboard with maps, sunlight-readable

-• Command interface with confirmation dialogs
+• Command interface with confirmation dialogs (glove-compatible touch)

 The base station maintains a local database (NVS) of all registered pots: